HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example/index.md

 3\.
 Check that your app is accessible without having to log in.

-4\. **Create a new library** via Practitioner Studio > Web Content > Web Content Libraries > Create New Library.
-Enable viewing it in Authoring by going to Authoring > Preferences > Edit Shared Settings > Library Selection.
+4\.
+We now need to **create a library** in DX.
+To create a new library, go to Practitioner Studio > Web Content > Web Content Libraries > Create New Library.
+Enable viewing it in Authoring by going to Web Content > Authoring > Preferences > Edit Shared Settings > Library Selection.
 Add your new library to the Selected Libraries box then press OK.

-5\.
-Inside your new Library, **create a presentation template** and put this under “Presentation Template Options”: `[Element context="current" type="content" key="html"]`
+5\. **Create a new Presentation template** in the new Library.
+Enter the following in the field labeled "Presentation Template Options": `[Element context="current" type="content" key="html"]`

 6\. **Create an authoring template/content template** and give it the name `Simple HTML - CT`.
 Under Manage Elements, add an HTML element.
 Set the content template's default presentation template to the presentation template you made in the previous step: